aknuds1/stringutils/README.md

 # stringUtils
-A tiny complementing library to underscore.string.fp.
+A tiny complementing library of string utility functions.